-We seek to purchase all of, or interests in, intellectual property in exchange for cash and/or securities of our company and/or interests in the monetization of those assets.
-Our revenue from this business can be generated through licensing and litigation efforts.
-We engage in robust due diligence and a principled risk underwriting process to evaluate the merits and potential value of these assets.
-We seek to structure the terms of our acquisitions in a manner that will achieve the highest risk-adjusted returns possible.
+In potential acquisitions, we seek to purchase all of, or interests in, intellectual property in exchange for cash and/or securities of our company and/or interests in the monetization of those assets.
+Our revenue from this aspect of our business can be generated through licensing and litigation efforts.
+We engage in robust due diligence and a principled risk underwriting process to evaluate the merits and potential value of any acquisition or partnership.
+We seek to structure the terms of our acquisitions and partnerships in a manner that will achieve the highest risk-adjusted returns possible.
 We believe that our capital resources and potential access to capital, together with the experience of our management team and board, will allow us to assemble a portfolio of quality assets with short and long-term revenue opportunities.